mdbridge/click-by-voice/doc/displaying_hints.md

 * inline: always put hints inline
 * hybrid: when it appears safe, use inline otherwise use overlay

-The hybrid mode uses heuristics to decide when using inline is unlikely to disturb the webpage too much or have the hint get clipped.
+Hybrid mode uses heuristics to decide when using inline for an element is unlikely to disturb the webpage too much or have the hint get clipped.

 The current default mode is inline, but this will be changing with the next major release to hybrid.
+If the default mode does not display hints well for the current page, switching to one of the other modes may help.

 ## Show hints commands

+A show hints command takes the form of a colon followed optionally by `once` followed by a hint level indicator (+, ++, or -) followed by zero more switches.
+Examples include `:-`, `:once++`, `:+i`, and `:+E{2}!{.jse13}`.